Please Stop Saying "Natural" When Discussing Childbirth

 Advertisement

-As part of the glossary, instead of the stigmatizing term “natural birth,” Dr. Javaid advocates for being more specific and saying either “vaginal birth” to mean vaginal delivery or “surgical birth” to mean cesarean section.
+As part of the glossary, instead of the stigmatising term “natural birth,” Dr. Javaid advocates for being more specific and saying either “vaginal birth” to mean vaginal delivery or “surgical birth” to mean caesarean section.

 “